 1. Economic Injury Disaster Loan Advance Grant

-Businesses that apply for EIDLs can request an emergency cash advance of $10,000, which will be distributed within three days.
+Businesses that apply for EIDLs can request an emergency cash advance of $10,000, distributed within three days.
 This advance can be forgiven (meaning you don’t have to pay it back) if you use it to compensate employees or cover operational expenses.
-Examples of both include maintaining payroll, compensating employees on paid leave, covering increased costs related to supply chains, or mortgage or lease payments.
+Examples include maintaining payroll, compensating employees on paid leave, covering increased costs related to supply chains, or mortgage or lease payments.
 In other words, you must claim that you are using the money to keep your business alive, as opposed to expansion-related investments like purchasing additional property, hiring more employees, or securing new equipment.

 Here’s the kicker: Even if your application for an EIDL is rejected, you can still request the advance and have it forgiven!
 You just have to claim that you are using the money for the aforementioned purposes.